by Matt Slick

 - Therefore, come now, and I will send you to Pharaoh, so that you may bring My people, the sons of Israel, out of Egypt.
 11 But Moses said to God, “Who am I, that I should go to Pharaoh, and that I should bring the sons of Israel out of Egypt?”
 12 And He said, “Certainly I will be with you, and this shall be the sign to you that it is I who have sent you: when you have brought the people out of Egypt, you shall worship God at this mountain.”
 13 Then Moses said to God, “Behold, I am going to the sons of Israel, and I will say to them, ‘The God of your fathers has sent me to you.’
 Now they may say to me, ‘What is His name?’
 What shall I say to them?”
 14 God said to Moses, “I AM WHO I AM”; and He said, “Thus you shall say to the sons of Israel, ‘I AM has sent me to you.’”
 15 God, furthermore, said to Moses, “Thus you shall say to the sons of Israel, ‘The LORD, the God of your fathers, the God of Abraham, the God of Isaac, and the God of Jacob, has sent me to you.’
 This is My name forever, and this is My memorial-name to all generations," (Exodus 3:10-15).

-We can see that God said his name is "I AM WHO I AM."
+We can see that God said that His name is "I AM WHO I AM."
 He told Moses to say to the sons of Israel that "I AM has sent me to you."
 So, God's name is "I AM."
 Let's take a look at the Hebrew.

 Exodus 3:14 in Hebrew

-As you can see in the red highlights, God says he is the "I AM."
+As you can see in the red highlights, God says that He is the "I AM."
 Now, let's take a look at the Greek version of that text.

 Exodus 3:14 in the Greek LXX, Septuagint